 Wanjira Maathai, International Liaison for GBM and the daughter of Dr. Maathai, received the WANGO Environment Award 2003 on behalf of GBM.
 After accepting the award, Ms. Maathai referred to the GBM's symbol of the tree while addressing the audience.
 "We know that leadership and service in communities requires commitment, persistence and a lot of patience.
 Like a seed, it will germinate, grow and be visible so that people will be inspired by it."
 She emphasized that "We must continue to encourage each other to be agents of change, and be among the small group of people who make things happen, rather than watch them happen."

-The third award, the WANGO Human Rights Award 2003 was presented to the Congress of Racial Equality (CORE).
+The WANGO Human Rights Award 2003 was presented to the Congress of Racial Equality (CORE).
 Mr. Roy Innis, the National Director of CORE, received the award.
 Founded in 1942, the Congress of Racial Equality (CORE) is the third oldest and one of the "Big Four" civil rights groups in the United States.
 CORE played a fundamental role in so many critical milestones in the U.S. civil rights movement that its history is a large part of the story of the civil rights movement.
 The interracial group of students who founded CORE was deeply influenced by Mahatma Gandhi's teachings of nonviolent resistance.
 CORE pioneered the strategy of nonviolent direct action, especially the tactics of sit-ins, jail-ins, and freedom rides.
 Under the leadership of Roy Innis, who became the organization's third National Director in 1968, CORE reached a new level, and became a supporter of black economic development and community self-determination.
 With the banner of "truth, logic and courage," CORE continues to promote harmony and healing in all aspects of society, calling the shots straight, even when it hurts.
 In making the decision to present CORE with its 2003 Human Rights Award, the consistent and courageous commitment of CORE and the Honorable Roy Innis to the highest values of true equality for all people most impressed the WANGO International Council.
 CORE's more than 60 years of service to promoting harmony and healing, as well as advancing nonviolent solutions, is especially admirable and exemplary for the rest of the world.

 In his acceptance speech, Mr. Roy Innis spoke of Dr. Martin Luther King.
 "Dr. King was able to focus the civil rights revolution.
 He was not the only participant in that great effort.
 But, he was able to focus it-to indirectly coordinate the civil rights revolution."
 Mr. Innis continued.
 "That function is needed on the worldwide stage in terms of the human rights organizations.
 In fact, after this conference, I have the feeling that WANGO can play that role of focusing the human rights revolution worldwide.
 I call on WANGO to be that focus, through events like this, and to be that informer and coordinator.
 I am proud to be among all of you fellow human rights activists across the world."